antimony-team/antimony/docs/api/sockets.md

 ### Status Messages

-The status messages namespace is used by the server to communicate status messages to the client.
-Status messages are short updates that indicate the progress of certian server actions such as the deployment of labs or deployment problems.
+The status messages namespace is a global namespace that is used by the server to communicate status messages to the client.
+Status messages are notifications emitted by the server that indicate the progress or status of server actions such as the deployment of labs or deployment problems.

+Unlike return values or errors resulting from requests, status messages are unstructured and provided in a human-readable form.

 **Namespace:** `/status-messages`